hercease/taskmaster/README.md

 # taskmaster
-A todo system where you can setuo your tasks for the day and year
+A todo system where you can setup your tasks for the day and year